talhanai/redbud-tree-depression/README.md

 The data used can be downloaded from the [Distress Analysis Interview Corpus](http://dcapswoz.ict.usc.edu/).

 ### Features
 The features are either segment-level statistics of the audio, or doc2vec embeddings of the words in a segment.
 Higher-level audio features (mean, max, min, median, std) were extracted using the COVAREP and FORMNAT features provided in the corpus, and the doc2vec embeddings were generated using [this script](https://github.com/talhanai/sweet-wrapper-embeddings).
+I trained using the binary outcomes as well as the multi-class outcomes.

 ### Files
 The repo contains the following files: